gustavomarannhao/gustavomarannhao.github.io/content/posts/migrate-from-jekyll.md

 ## Finishing Touches
 ### Fix content
 Depending on the amount of customization that was done with each post with Jekyll, this step will require more or less effort.
-There are no hard and fast rules here except that `hugo server --watch` is your friend.
+There are no HARD and fast rules here except that `hugo server --watch` is your friend.
 Test your changes and fix errors as needed.

 ### Clean up
 You'll want to remove the Jekyll configuration at this point.
 If you have anything else that isn't used, delete it.